jurgenwigg/py3S60/newcore/Doc/library/exceptions.rst

    .. versionchanged:: 3.4
-      The :attr:`filename` attribute is now the original file name passed to the function, instead of the name encoded to or decoded from the :term:`filesystem encoding and error handler`.
+      The :attr:`filename` attribute is now the original file name passed to the function, instead of the name encoded to or decoded from the filesystem encoding.
 Also, the *filename2* constructor argument and attribute was added.

 .. exception:: OverflowError